 Sergio Delle Vedove/shutterstock

 “If the appendix is positioned lower in the pelvis, the patient may have increased urinary frequency, pain with urination, or even diarrhea,” notes Dr. McFadden.
 Sometimes constipation can be the problem.
 He notes that it depends on the location of the appendix, which is normally in the right lower quadrant but is different for each person.
-Find out what your bowel movements reveal about your health.
+(Find out what your bowel movements reveal about your health.)

 Fever and chills

-If you’re experiencing any of the above appendicitis symptoms, you should go to your doctor or urgent care facility right away.
+If you’re experiencing any of the above symptoms, you should go to your doctor or urgent care facility right away.
 “Appendicitis happens when the appendix is inflamed and is a very serious condition that needs to be treated right away,” says Dr. Caudle.
 “If it is not treated, appendicitis can lead to complications which can include a ruptured appendix, which can be life-threatening.”

 That’s why catching appendicitis early is key.
 “Signs of appendicitis getting worse include severe pain in the lower right part of the abdomen, rigid abdomen, pain with walking, coughing, or going over bumps in the car.
-Altered mental status with these signs would be a sign of a severe systemic infection,” Dan Gingold, MD, MPH, Academic Fellow and Chief Resident, University of Maryland School of Medicine, Department of Emergency Medicine.
-Surgery is the treatment for appendicitis.
-Next, don’t miss these 12 other things your stomach is trying to tell you, too.
+Altered mental status with these signs would be a sign of a severe systemic infection,” says Dan Gingold, MD, MPH, academic fellow and chief resident at the University of Maryland School of Medicine, department of emergency medicine in Baltimore.